 For information about the potential impact of false-positive and false-negative test results, see our methods article.
+Our blog provides more information on false-positives and false-negatives in relation to the COVID-19 Infection Survey.

 More about coronavirus